rangle/ngcourse/handout/04-controllers.md

 ## Iteration

 When we have a list of items, we use `ng-repeat` to create identical DOM for each item.
+Let's put the below HTML below the `Add Task` button.

 ```html
   <table>